Nxve/AutoMudaeExt/README.md

 ## ⚠ Disclaimer
 It is still in early development, thus unavailable in webstore and not really functional by now.
-You can expect it to be available for use after the completion of the below roadmap, _not including after plans_:
+You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
-- Try claiming character/kakera even before Mudae appending a button
-- Hotreloading preferences in running bots
-- When clearing preferences, it should stop the bot in every Discord page
 - Summary about usage
 - Logs:
     - Two categories: